joeappleton18/arleno/README.md

     - [X] As a user, I should be able to edit/delete/update my questions
     - [X] As a user, I should not be able to create a blank answer
 - [X]  A a user, I should be able to up-vote answer to a question, only once
-- [ ]  As a user, I should see the most liked question first
+- [ ]  As a user, I should see the most up-voted question first

 #### Nice to Have